abuenrostro62/SQL-Employee-Database-Analysis/README.md

 * Create an image file of your ERD.
 * Create a .sql file of your table schemata
 * Create a .sql file of your queries.
-* (Optional) Create a Jupyter Notebook of the bonus analysis.